joshpc/SDK-iOS/README.md

 Recast.AI official SDK in Swift.

+## 42 Swift Pool

+If you are working with Swift 2.0+ use this version : ~> 2.1.1 !

 ## Synospis

-This pod is a Swift interface to the Recast.AI API.
+This pod is a Swift interface to the [Recast.AI](https://recast.ai) API.
 It allows you to make requests to your bots.

 ## Requirements

-- iOS 8.0+
+- iOS 10.0+
-- Xcode 7.2+
+- Xcode 8.0+

 ## Installation